aspose-imaging/Aspose.Imaging-Documentation/java/developer-guide/manipulating-images/kernel-filters/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Each matrix element serves as the multiplication coefficient applied to the consequently selected pixel of the source image.
-In this scenario, multiplying the central pixel values (comprising RGB color components) by 1 results in the same value.
-Surrounding elements are sequentially applied to the pixels around the central pixel, and the resulting pixel values are the sum of these multiplications.
-In this specific case, multiplication by zero yields zero, rendering the pixels around the central element not contributing to the outcome.
-Therefore, our convolution filter with the simple kernel produces an image identical to the original one.
+Each element in the matrix acts as a multiplication coefficient that is applied to the corresponding pixel of the source image.
+In this case, multiplying the central pixel values (including RGB color components) by 1 maintains the same value.
+The surrounding elements are then successively applied to the pixels surrounding the central one, and the resulting pixel values are the sum of these multiplications.
+In this particular instance, multiplication by zero results in zero, causing the pixels around the central element to have no impact on the final outcome.
+Consequently, our convolution filter, with the trivial kernel, generates an image identical to the original.
 </p>

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-When the total sum of all matrix coefficients equals 1, the resulting image maintains its original brightness.
-A sum higher than 1 increases brightness, while a sum equal to 0 produces a nearly black image.
-Diverse image effects can be achieved by adjusting the coefficients and dimensions of the kernel matrix.
+Ensuring that the total sum of all matrix coefficients equals 1 preserves the original brightness of the resulting image.
+If the sum exceeds 1, it enhances brightness, whereas a sum equal to 0 produces an almost entirely black image.
+Manipulating the coefficients and dimensions of the kernel matrix allows for the execution of various image effects.
 </p>

 <style>
    .frame {